api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/configuring-airnode.md

 <Todo>

-The complete 0.1.0 list of Ethereum providers and their AirnodeRRP contractIDs does not appear to be ready.
+The complete 0.1.0 list of Ethereum providers and their AirnodeRRP public addresses does not appear to be ready.
 [See the list](https://github.com/api3dao/airnode/tree/master/packages/protocol/deployments)

 </Todo>